Emjayosee/4_Code_Quiz/README.md

             Design:
             •	Landing page to expain the rules, show the high scores;
-            •	Need to build a time to countdown and penalize if there is a wrong guess;
+            •	Need to build a timer to countdown and penalize if there is a wrong guess;
+            •	Need to be able to cycle questions through a part of the viewport;
+            •	Need a way to aggregate the scores, add as records and display the top scores;
+            •	Need an alert to say when the game is over;
+            •	Need a way to identify the player;
             •
+            •
+            •

             Build:
-            •	Set up three files, index.html, script.js and style.css
+            •	Set up three files, index.html, script.js and style.css (add to Github)
+            •	HTML:
+                >Layout for Landing page
+                >Layout for question and multiple choice answers
+            •	JavaScript:
+                > Timer routine
+                > Splash screen routine that announces game is over - alert box
+            •	CSS:
+                >Cloud background image and footer styling
+            •   Establish Q&A theme
+            •
+            •
-            •	TBD
+            •

             Validation:
             •	TBD